Ace-Who/vim-LineUp/README.md

 When enabled,

-- Once the text is changed except by an undo or redo operation, move current line above the previous repeatedly if the previous is longer.
+- Once the text is changed except by an undo or redo operation, move the current line upward until encountering a line not longer than it, otherwise downward in like manner.

-## Todo

-- Also move down a line in appropriate cases.
+- Never moves a line across any blank line.